webqit/quantum-js/README.md

 ## Status

-+ Actively developed
++ Actively maintained
-+ Working implementation via a polyfill
++ A working implementation
 + Integral to the [OOHTML project](https://github.com/webqit/oohtml)
 + Open to contributions

 ## Implementation

-Quantum JS may be used today via a polyfill.
+Quantum JS may be used today.
 While this is a full-fledged compiler at heart, there is no compile step required, and you can have all of Quantum JS live in the browser!

 <details><summary>Load from a CDN<br>
 └───────── <a href="https://bundlephobia.com/result?p=@webqit/quantum-js"><img align="right" src="https://img.shields.io/bundlephobia/minzip/@webqit/quantum-js?label=&style=flat&colorB=black"></a></summary>